rakesh-baddipadaga/taskmangement/readme.md

 - **Database Setup**: Ensure that the Directus database is properly set up and connected.
 - **Environment Variables**: Configure any necessary environment variables for Directus and Svelte.
 - **Build and Deploy**: For production, build the Svelte project using `npm run build` and deploy accordingly.

-## License

-Specify your license information here.

-## Contact

-Provide contact information or links for further assistance.